 Last year Google devalued backlinks of the websites which excessively used promotional keywords as anchors and placed links on spammy websites.
 This is how the diversification, mixing of anchor text and backlinks quality became vital.

-We believe they are still vital, so we carried out a research to see which anchor diversity pattern is the right way to avoid Google flag.
+We believe they are still vital, so we carried out a research to see which be.

 Other industry research on anchor text diversity